Comfort28/DSA-PROJECT-FILE-/README.md

 F200-5500, >7500)?
 11. How does the rating relate to the level of discount?
 12. How many products have fewer than 1,000 reviews?
-1. Which categories have products with the highest discounts?
+13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.
 Final Task: Dashboard Creation
 Using your cleaned dataset and pivot outputs, build an Excel dashboard.
 Unleash your Creativity.
+### DATA ANALYSIS
+These are some of the DAX expressions used during my analysis;
+a.
+### ANALYSIS